Student-centric advice and objective recommendations

 The cost of earning a bachelor’s degree at a community college varies depending on the specific college and the state.
 Generally, tuition at public community colleges is significantly lower when compared to public or private colleges and universities.

 Community colleges charge tuition depending on where you live.
 In-state or (in-county in some states) students typically pay less tuition than out-of-district students.
 Every community college has different pricing depending upon the students address and number of credits they take.
+Don’t forget that there are also plenty of scholarships for community college students as well!

 Is a community college bachelor’s degree the right choice for you?